jcvignoli/lumiere-movies/src/README.txt

 Support for PHP < 8.0 totally dropped, removed str_contains().

 = 3.10 =
-Starting using GraphQL, as IMDbPHP is not maintained frequently.
+Start using GraphQL, as IMDbPHP is not maintained frequently.
 Forking the library.

 = 3.9.4 =
 New Cache function: Keep automatically cache folder size below a certain size limit.